signature-opensource/CK-AppIdentity/CK.AppIdentity.Abstractions/README.md

   application recycling and other artifacts).
 It doesn't matter how it's positioned on the file system: host (exe) applications can be moved freely.
-- The ability to move Tenants between different hosts, whether they're on the same machine or transferred to another host: all application data for a local Tenant must be stored in its LocalFileStrore.
+- The ability to move Tenants between different hosts, whether they're on the same machine or transferred to another host: all application data for a local Tenant must be stored in its LocalFileStore.

 This requires applications using CK-AppIdentity to use this directory as the root of all their "application data".